top of page

 Hard skills are often referred to as technical skills.
 They tend to be related to a specific discipline or career field and are necessary to be successful in that field.
 Hard skills can usually be quantified, measured, or assessed formally.
 People may have a degree or certificate as proof of their technical or content-specific skills.

-Soft skills are not closely associated with one specific discipline.
-Rather, they can be applied to different disciplines and workplaces, which is why they are also referred to as transferable or non-technical skills.
-They are primarily about how we work and how we behave in interactions with others.
+Soft skills focus on how we interact with each other.
+They can often be applied to different disciplines and workplaces, which is why they are also referred to as transferable or non-technical skills.

 It can be challenging to assess soft skills, especially with standardized tests.
 Sometimes it is even hard to clearly define the soft skill itself.
 While there are plenty of courses for soft skills, the outcomes of these courses are a lot harder to measure.